harrshvrdhan-333/Failed-Login-Attempts-Analysis/README.md

 ## 📌 Project Overview

-This project demonstrates a **SOC L1 investigation of failed Windows authentication attempts** using Splunk.
+This project demonstrates a **SOC L1 investigation of Windows authentication events using Splunk**.

+The investigation focuses on failed login attempts, successful logons, authentication correlation, event timelines, and evaluation of potential brute-force activity.

-Windows Security Event Logs were analyzed to identify failed login activity, investigate the associated accounts and source addresses, analyze authentication details, and determine whether the observed activity indicated potential malicious behavior.
+The goal was to investigate the available evidence and determine whether the observed authentication activity was **benign, suspicious, or potentially malicious**.

 ---

-## 🎯 Objective
+## 🎯 Objectives

-The primary objectives of this investigation were to:
+The main objectives of this investigation were to:

 * Identify failed authentication attempts
-* Analyze Windows Security **Event ID 4625**
+* Analyze Windows Security Event ID **4625**
-* Investigate affected accounts
+* Analyze successful authentication events using Event ID **4624**
-* Analyze source network addresses
+* Investigate account names and source IP addresses
 * Analyze Logon Types and Failure Reasons
-* Compare failed authentication events with successful logons
+* Correlate failed and successful authentication events
+* Build an authentication event timeline
 * Evaluate potential brute-force activity
 * Determine the severity and final analyst verdict